 - Hiking in New Zealand => check my post 19 awesome hikes on the North and South island of New Zealand, where I have written about all the hikes we did.

-Our New Zealand itinerary
+Our 6 week New Zealand road trip itinerary

 Itinerary: Christchurch International Airport – Christchurch city center – Jailhouse Accommodation

 Practical information: Bus number 29 – Airport to City via Fendalton costs 8NZD per person and departs every 30 minutes.

 • Botanic Gardens: Beautiful park, huge trees and a nice rose garden.
 Good place to sleep on a bench in the sun after two days of flying…

 • Christchurch city center: it was nice to see that the city center was rebuilt (after the earthquake of 2011) in a very creative way.
 Because it was summer holiday the city center was completely empty!